 If there is an update in the site-PI or other site personnel, please note that HOVON (and your national coordinator if you have this function in place) need to be made aware of this update as well.

-Always send HOVON (firstname.lastname@example.org) the latest version of the Site signature & delegation log / Site authorization log (including correct stop and start dates of the personnel that is added / no longer responsible).
+Always send HOVON (HOVON@erasmusmc.nl) the correct information of the Site signature & delegation log / Site authorization log (including correct stop and start dates of the personnel that is added / no longer responsible).

-If it is beforehand known that the site-PI will be changed, inform HDC as quickly as possible so that a trial amendment can be sent to the authorities.
+When it is known that the site-PI will be changed, inform HOVON as quickly as possible so that a trial amendment can be sent to the authorities.